AntonTheDev/JSONModelKit/documentation/custom_transforms_closures.md

-##Example - Closure Transformations
+## Example - Closure Transformations

-As of version 0.2.0 of U2MapperKit, the ability to map closures via the `US2TransformerProtocol` as support was added.
-This ensures that we can return an a value of `Any` type.
+A closure is mapped by using a custom transformer implementing the `JMTransformerProtocol`.
 Let's look at a dictionary for a business object, and see how we can map a function/closure.

 **Response Dictionary**

 ```
 {
 	'business_uuid'  	 	:  9223123456754775807,
 	'business_name'  		: 'UsTwo Restaurant',
 	'business_facebook_id'  	: '123456789323123',
 	'business_yelp_id'  		: '409283409238409',
 }